mobilecoinfoundation/mcips/text/0000-rth-payment-id-memos.md

 - [Receiving payment intent as a new Zelle user](https://www.zellepay.com/faq/someone-sent-me-money-zelle-how-do-i-receive-it)
 - [Zelle offers the ability to request payments from users](https://www.zellepay.com/faq/how-can-i-use-zelle)

-This proposal supports applications in implementing standard payment platform features such as these in a privacy-protecting way.
+This proposal supports applications in implementing standard payment platform features such as these in a privacy-protecting way—the complete history of which can reliably be recovered strictly from data on the blockchain.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions